-During the course of your Biology studies, you will no doubt learn about efficiency within the home, which is becoming more and more of a focus for homeowners due to the large environmental footprint that traditional heating sources leave.
+During the course of your Biology studies, biology tutors will no doubt teach you about efficiency within the home, which is becoming more and more of a focus for homeowners due to the large environmental footprint that traditional heating sources leave.

 Thanks to solar energy for heating, insulated walls, double or triple-glazed windows and airtight spaces for retaining this heat, many houses are now able to conserve energy instead of creating additional energy and thus cause less overall waste.

 Learn more about some of the most outstanding biology discoveries.